Council of Ministers: Membership

 Positions Held: Chairman, Systems Engineering Department, King Fahd University of Petroleum & Minerals; dean, Computer Science and Engineering College, King Fahd University of Petroleum & Minerals; Vice President, Research Institutes, KACST, 1991-2003; member, board of directors, Saudi Aramco, since 2001; Governor, Communications and Information Technology Commission, 2003-2007; President, King Abdulaziz City for Science & Technology (KACST), 2007-2015.
 Named Minister of Communications and Information Technology on January 29, 2015.

 Minister of Transport:

-Positions Held: Minister of Transport since May 2003.
+Positions Held: Named Minister of Transport on May 7, 2016

 Minister of Housing:

 Education: MBA, University of Illinois; BA in accounting, King Saud University.